 And don't forget to make time for yourself.
 Do something you enjoy - like calling a friend, gaming or doing some exercise.

-Young Minds Matter: Provider of mental health services for young people up to the age of 19 in North East Lincolnshire, including talking therapies and specialist teams.
+Child and Adolescent Mental Health Services: We are the provider of mental health services for young people up to the age of 19 in North East Lincolnshire.

 Compass Go: A mental health support team who work with children and young people, along with their families and schools.